sonertari/PFRE/README.md

 	+ All input is untainted.
 	+ Invalid rules are never tested using pfctl.
 	+ Pfctl is executed in a separate process, which times out if pfctl takes too long.
-	+ As the sole gatekeeper for the Model, PFRE controller, pfrec is the only executable enabled in doas configuration.
+	+ As the sole gatekeeper for the Model, PFRE controller, pfrec is the only executable enabled in the doas configuration.
 Pfrec validates all commands and their arguments given to it.
+	+ The View executes all controller commands over an SSH connection.
+	+ Passwords are never visible plain text anywhere.
-	+ The View never reaches to the filesystem, nor runs any system executable (perhaps only /bin/sleep).
+	+ The View never reaches to the filesystem, nor runs any system executable (perhaps only /bin/sleep and /bin/date).
 	+ All system executables are called using their full pathnames.
 	+ The number of nested anchors in inline rules is restricted to a configurable maximum.
 	+ JavaScript use is kept to a minimum.